 The chocolate and confectionery market has been turbulent lately.
 The price of cocoa (the raw material for chocolate) has been particularly volatile.
 Poor weather, changeable subsidy programmes and political instability in the main growing areas have all affected cocoa production.

 According to the International Cocoa Organisation (ICCO), cocoa prices rose steadily (and sharply) from April to July 2015.
-They dropped after August 2014, but even so, are now higher than ever before (take a look at the ICCO monthly average of daily cocoa prices July 2014 to July 2015 from the ICCO here).
+They dropped after August 2014, but even so, are now higher than ever before (update July 2021, you can check the latest ICCO daily cocoa prices here).
 What’s more, cocoa prices look set to continue to rise.
 For example, one of the major key cocoa producing countries, Ghana, is expecting a shortfall in its cocoa crop this year.
 In addition, the influence of El Nino on the cocoa harvest is predicted to be worse than usual this year.

 To add to the turbulence, chocolate demand was, until recently, forecast to rise significantly.
 This was largely through increased demand from developing economies, in particular from China.
 However, this forecast increase has been downgraded somewhat, mainly due to a slow down in the Chinese economy and their government’s strong anti-bribery initiatives (in China, luxury chocolate products are often used as gifts).
 While demand is still forecast to increase, the forecasts seem to lack the confidence they had previously.